aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Pseudoscorpion.md

 - Camera moves to look near `playerdata[playertargetID]`, but zoomed in
 - `Digging` sound plays on loop using `sounds[9]` with 1.1 pitch and 0.75 volume
-- Over the course of 100.0 frames, position moves to `playertargetentity`'s position + -0.25 in z
+- Over the course of 100.0 frames, this enemy moves to `playertargetentity` position + -0.25 in z
 - Yield for 0.25 seconds
 - `sounds[9]` stopped
 - `DigPop` sound plays